Virginia Tech vs. Boston College NCAA Football Odds, Plays and Insights | November 5, 2021

 - In Virginia Tech's eight games this year, it has three wins against the spread.

-- The Hokies have covered the spread once this season when favored by 3.5 points or more (in three chances).

-- Virginia Tech's games this year have hit the over on two of eight set point totals (25%).
+- Virginia Tech's games this year have eclipsed the over/under two times in eight opportunities (25%).

-- In games that Virginia Tech amasses over 346.1 yards, the team is 2-1 against the spread and 2-1 overall.
+- Virginia Tech is 2-1 against the spread and 2-1 overall when the team piles up over 346.1 yards.

-- The Hokies have turned the ball over seven times this season, five fewer than the Eagles have forced (12).
+- The Hokies have seven giveaways this season, while the Eagles have 12 takeaways .

 - Find the latest spread and moneyline odds for Virginia Tech at SISportsbook.